10 Things To Consider When Planning an Adventurous Wedding

 9) Timing is everything:

 I wish I more people would consider how important time of day is for photographs in particular.
 You’ve been dreaming of that stunning warm sun flare photo, but having a ceremony at 1 pm won’t allow for that kind of warm buttery light.
-Consult your photographer (🙋♀️ I’m a great 3rd wheel) and/or videographer, check the sunset time the day you’re getting married (google “sunset on …”) to narrow down the best ceremony time.
+Consult your photographer (🙋♀️ I’m a pretty great, but may be biased) and/or videographer, check the sunset time the day you’re getting married (google “sunset on …”) to narrow down the best ceremony time.
 This will allow for enough time to get to and from you location, have the best light for photos and not have you feeling rushed.
-National Park site reservations have time limits so consider how long you have the site for, how long you want the ceremony any how much time you want to allow for photos.
-Lastly, consider cardinal directions the sun sets in the west and it’s better to have the sun behind for photos, so you may want to check out where the sun will be in relation to your ceremony site to not be blinding guests or having harsh shadows in every photo.
+National Park site reservations have time limits so consider how long you have the site for, how long you want the ceremony and how much time you want to allow for photos.
+Lastly, consider, cardinal directions, the sun sets in the west and it’s better to have the sun behind for photos, so you may want to check out where the sun will be in relation to your ceremony site to not be blinding guests or having harsh shadows in every photo.

 10) Most Importantly: